open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 inefficient.
 {{< /expand >}}

-> \[name=Julien Colomb\]I would erase the following part, the question
-> was not understood\*

-> Would you say today it's possible to reproduce and modify the

-    > product with the published information?

-{{< expand "Show answer">}}
-Current products on the market?
-No.
-Modify without the company isn't possible.
-Of course the company needs to interested in that.
-But what's the benefit?
-What does it give them?
-Modifying, maybe some software, but it's very difficult.
-You do have some very specific applications, you can work it out with the company.
-{{< /expand >}}

 > If another group wants to join in the development, would they be able
 > to replicate the prototype right now?